netme/tornado-management-command/article.rst

         ...

-This approach is nice, but when the number of command-line utilities grows, the user should either create a separate script runner for every command, or should deal with the long list of parameters used by different commands.
+This approach is nice, but when the number of command-line utilities grows, the user should either create a separate script for every command, or should deal with the long list of parameters used by different commands.
+Unfortunately, it was not optimal for us.

-To overcome this issues we have tried to find alternative solutions.
-A quick
+First, we have looked on existing solutions.
+A quick recap:
-recap:

 * Using Django libraries for management commands by David Koblas (http://geekscrap.com/2010/02/integrate-tornado-in-django/).
-The solution itself is not bad, but bringing a new framework to the project makes the project itself very complex.
+The solution itself is not bad, but we decided not to add one more web framework to our requirement list.

-* Stuart Marsh provided cleaner solution in his library `tornado-cli` (https://github.com/beardygeek/tornado-cli/).
+* Stuart Marsh provided a bit cleaner solution in his library `tornado-cli` (https://github.com/beardygeek/tornado-cli/).
 But we have found few issues why we should not use it.
-First of all this library is not supported since 2011 and uses deprecated Python libraries like `optparse`.
-Second, all commands should be declared in advance, which makes adding new commands more complex.
+First of all this library is not supported since 2011.
+Second, it uses deprecated Python libraries like `optparse`.
+Third, all commands should be declared in advance, which makes adding new commands more complex.
 Third, we didn't like the way to declare command arguments.

+Our solution
+^^^^^^^^^^^^

 Finally, we have decided to create our own management command runner.
 The original idea of code structure was taken from the Django framework, their